LCA-CI-fix-benchmark/fastapi/docs/en/docs/tutorial/response-model.md

 You can declare the type used for the response by annotating the *path operation function* **return type**.

+You can use **type annotations** the same way you would for in=== "Python 3.10+"

+    ```Python hl_lines="7-10  13-14  18"
+    {!> ../../../docs_src/response_model/tutorial003_01_py310.py!}
+    return UserIn(**data)

+=== "Python 3.8+"

+    ```Python hl_lines="9-13  15-16  20"
+    {!> ../../../docs_src/response_model/tutorial003_01.py!}
+    return UserIn(**data)

+With this, we get tooling support from editors and mypy as this code is correct in terms of types.
+Additionally, we benefit from data filtering provided by FastAPI.

+How does this work?
+Let's delve into that further. 🤓

+### Type Annotations and Tooling

+First, let's see how editors, mypy, and other tools interpret this.

+The `BaseUser` model contains the base fields.
+Subsequently, `UserIn` inherits from `BaseUser` and introduces the `password` field, incorporating all fields from both models.

-You can use **type annotations** the same way you would for input data in function **parameters**, you can use Pydantic models, lists, dictionaries, scalar values like integers, booleans, etc.
+While we annotate the function return type as `BaseUser`, the actual return is an instance of `UserIn`.arameters**, you can use Pydantic models, lists, dictionaries, scalar values like integers, booleans, etc.

 === "Python 3.10+"